bigtangle/server/Bugs.md

 ## add list of server and save data local on wallet

-## simulation buy token with read the order data from market and set the same amount to match
+## simulation buy token with wallet1 (test key) read the order data from market and set the same amount to match, sign

-## add more token  creation
+## create new wallet add new key add create new  token  creation and sell token sign